Understanding the Contract of Sale

 Key things to watch out for

-Things to look out for include:
+Things buyers should watch out for include:

-• No disclosure about the condition of the property by the vendor.
+- No disclosure about the condition of the property by the vendor.
 This includes the history of the property.
 Remember, without this knowledge, a purchaser is essentially entering the contract blind, as there is no prior knowledge of what the property has gone through.

-• A bank valuation coming in lower than the asking price.
+- A bank valuation coming in lower than the asking price.
 While this cannot be predicted, a purchaser has the right to ask for an upfront valuation first.

 It is a good idea to check the contract of sale towards the beginning of the property search process.
 Many potential purchasers will only look through the contract once they have fallen in love with a property.
 However, there may be conditions in the contract that don’t suit your requirements.
 If these clauses cannot be negotiated on, there is no point prolonging the process or getting invested in the purchase if it is not going to suit your needs.

-Sign away
+Sign away with LJ Hooker

-As a vendor or a purchaser, if you are happy with the contract and all the conditions, sign on that dotted line.
+As a purchaser, if you are happy with the contract and all the conditions, sign on that dotted line.
 Before, though, remember to check every clause and ensure negotiations are carried out accordingly.
 Having a thorough understanding of what a contract of sale is, what it should include and how to make it a seamless process as possible is crucial.
 A property transaction is one of the largest financial decisions many people make.
 Why make it harder than it should be?

 And when you need a helping hand, whether you are a vendor or a potential buyer, our experienced LJ Hooker agents are waiting to assist you.
 We offer you experience alongside excellent market knowledge that helps make the buying or selling process as smooth as possible.
 Voted Australia’s number one real estate brand, a little help from the team at LJ Hooker can be invaluable when it comes to buying or selling your home.